 Tips to Minimize Your Post-Op Facelift Risks

 There’s no such thing as a surgery without risks, even when you’re dealing with cosmetic procedures like a facelift.
 As with any procedure, these risks should always be taken seriously and that starts with educating yourself about them.
-Through a consultation with your facial plastic surgeon, you’ll have the chance to talk about the risks most often associated with the facelift procedure.
+Through a consultation with your facial plastic surgeon in New York, you’ll have the chance to talk about the risks most often associated with the facelift procedure.
 Take the time to understand them and how you can minimize your chances of developing post-operative complications.

 Risk #1 – Reaction to Anesthesia